 Smart Features

-Assist Mode eliminates the guesswork when driving screws thanks to sensors that detect when the screw tightens and increases the speed to accommodate for the increased torque.
+Assist Mode provides a smoother driving experience thanks to sensors that detect when the screw starts tightening.
+It then increases the driver’s speed to accommodate for the greater torque.

 Only Weighs 2.1 lbs